Brooklyn Bridge: Deterioration and late-20th century repair

 The Brooklyn Bridge formerly had steps up to the promenade from the Brooklyn approach (seen here in 1982).

 The Brooklyn Bridge gradually deteriorated due to age and neglect.
 While it had 200 full-time dedicated maintenance workers before World War II, that number dropped to five by the late 20th century, and the city as a whole only had 160 bridge maintenance workers.
 In 1974, heavy vehicles such as vans and buses were banned from the bridge to prevent further erosion of the concrete roadway.
 A report in The New York Times four years later noted that the cables were visibly fraying and the pedestrian promenade had holes in it.
 The city began planning to replace all the Brooklyn Bridge's cables at a cost of $115 million, as part of a larger project to renovate the Brooklyn, Manhattan, Williamsburg, and Queensboro bridges.
 By 1980, the Brooklyn Bridge was in such dire condition that it faced imminent closure.
 In some places, half of the strands in the cables were broken.

 In June 1981, two of the diagonal stay cables snapped, killing a pedestrian.
 Subsequently, the anchorages were found to have developed rust, and an emergency cable repair was necessitated less than a month later after another cable developed slack.
 Following the incident, the city accelerated the timetable of its proposed cable replacement, and it commenced a $153 million rehabilitation of the Brooklyn Bridge in advance of the 100th anniversary.
-As part of the project, the bridge's original suspender cables installed by J. Lloyd Haigh were replaced by Bethlehem Steel in 1986, marking the cables' first replacement since construction.
+As part of the project, the bridge's original vertical suspender cables installed by J. Lloyd Haigh were replaced by Bethlehem Steel in 1986, marking the cables' first replacement since construction.
 In addition, the staircase at Washington Street in Brooklyn was renovated, the stairs from Tillary and Adams Streets were replaced with a ramp, and the short flights of steps from the promenade to each tower's balcony were removed.
 In a smaller project, the bridge was floodlit at night starting in 1982 to highlight its architectural features.

 Additional problems persisted, and in 1993, high levels of lead were discovered near the bridge's towers.
 Further emergency repairs were undertaken in mid-1999 after small concrete shards began falling from the bridge into the East River.
 The concrete deck had been installed during the 1950s renovations and had a lifespan of about 60 years.
 The Park Row exit from the bridge's westbound lanes was closed as a safety measure after the September 11, 2001, attacks on the nearby World Trade Center.
 That section of Park Row had been closed off since it ran right underneath 1 Police Plaza, the headquarters of the New York City Police Department (NYPD).
 In early 2003, to save money on electricity, the NYCDOT turned off the bridge's "necklace lights" at night.
 They were turned back on later that year after several private entities made donations to fund the lights.